Julia Cuba Lewis - Executive Director

 What I like about GEN: There’s nothing like getting around a group of girls and watching them come up with their own ideas and solutions.
 GEN gives them the tools and resources to be strong and powerful to be able to do just that!
 It’s also great to be around such like-minded people; those who invest time and energy to see our girls grow into self-sustaining, EMPOWERING game-changers.
 What a time to be with GEN!

 Education: BA in Psychology from St. Edward’s University in Austin, TX; Master of Science in Social Work from the University of Texas at Austin

 Experience: Natalia has worked with Texas youth and families for over eight years.
 She is passionate about creating opportunity for marginalized communities.
 Natalia’s professional experience in serving regional non-profits has focused on youth and family development and success through case management, inclusive individual/community support services, policy advocacy, strategic program development, community organizing, and leadership.

 What I like about GEN: Society expects girls to fit a certain mold.
 GEN breaks the mold by empowering, supporting, and guiding girls to live as their authentic, unique, and individual selves.
 I love that the GEN team works side by side with girls so that together, they create a stronger, inclusive, and supportive community for girls.

-Sidney Kenley, Senior Program Coordinator
+Sidney Kenley, Program Manager

 Education: Bachelor’s of Social Work; Baylor University, Waco, Texas